This is due to various factors, like the menstrual cycle, pregnancy and menopause.

 - Paula’s Choice BOOST 1% Retinol Booster

 One of the best topical medicine for acne is benzoyl peroxide.
-Its antimicrobial ingredients not only get rid of cause pimples but also helps prevent future breakouts.
+Its antimicrobial ingredients not only get rid of cause pimples but also help prevent future breakouts.

 For best results, use benzoyl peroxide in concentrations ranging from 2.5 to 10%.
 It also works best when left on the skin in the form of a serum or lightweight moisturizer.